natebragg/ratl/README.md

 ## Semantics

 Ratl is almost useful.
-It is a language that can only increase and compare numbers, and create and consume lists.
+It is a language that can mostly be used to create and consume lists.
+It is limited enough that it lacks subtraction.

 All expressions return a value.
 Function bodies evaluate to the function's return value.
 Looping is achieved via recursion.
 The interpreter starts